emmajanedrews/base-template/_posts/2017-09-08-why-consider-a-move-to-delaware.md

 The coastal communities in Delaware have experienced unprecedented growth over the past few years.
 The reasons why are plain to see.

-If you and your spouse are nearing retirement or are empty nesters looking to downsize, coming here to the Delaware coast is a great option. &nbsp;Delaware has some of the lowest real estate taxes in the country. **There’s no sales tax here, either.
+If you and your spouse are nearing retirement or are empty nesters looking to downsize, coming here to the Delaware coast is a great option.
+Delaware has some of the lowest real estate taxes in the country. **There’s no sales tax here, either.
 This is one of the primary reasons that retirees look for homes here.**

 {% include pullquote.html %}